THink Pigment Remover is Removing Cosmetic Tattoo (PMU) Pigment all around the World.

 Q: Do I need training to use it?

 A: This product is for professional use only.
 THink recommends you have training in cosmetic tattoo removal to perform procedures both safely and effectively.
-The procedure involves skin penetration and the technician should be qualified for this, and the premises licenced for skin penetration.
+The procedure involves skin penetration and the technician should be qualified for this, and the premises licensed for skin penetration.
+Check out our removal course!

 Q: How do you use it?

-A: The pigment is removed exactly the same way it went in, using a cosmetic tattoo needling device.
+A: The pigment is removed (lifted) exactly the same way it went in, using a cosmetic tattoo needling device.
 A digital machine such as the Nouveau Contour iQ is ideal, together with a suitable needle cartridge such as a 5 Shader.
-Also apply the liquid topically after the needling process to maximise pigment extraction.
+THink Pigment Remover can also applied as a wash over the required removal area after the machine tattooing/needling process to maximise pigment extraction.

 Q: Can I just apply it topically (i.e. on the skin surface)?

 A: This is unlikely to work.
-The remover needs to make direct contact with the pigment and the penetration of the needles through the epidermis both helps carry the remover to the pigment location, and also mechanically break down the skin microstructure encapsulating the pigment particles.
+The THink Pigment Remover needs to make direct contact with the pigment and the penetration of the needles through the epidermis both helps carry the remover to the pigment location, and also mechanically break down the skin microstructure encapsulating the pigment particles.

 Q: What is it made of?

-Q: If it is an acid, do I have to be careful in handling it?
+Q: If it is a glycolic acid, do I have to be careful in handling it?

 A: A Material Safety Data Sheet is provided with each bottle.
 It is a weak acid and should be treated as such.
 It is no more acidic than some household chemicals, foods and drinks.